billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 Add in "RWTF - Requiem" patches group:
 + [Requiem Missives extended patch](https://www.nexusmods.com/skyrimspecialedition/mods/62742?tab=files)

-Note: "Headhunter", "Requiem - RMB Patches - Headhunter - Missives"
+Note: mod "Headhunter", mod "Requiem - RMB Patches - Headhunter - Missives"
 Installing this popular companion to Missives caused obtaining quests from Steward & Inkeeper to behave oddly.
 Should be compatible, though, so experiment if you like.

 Note: Carriage and Ferry Travel Overhaul mod causes conflict with Missives (carriage drivers as quest targets).
 There is a patch on nexusmods if you want to add CFTO, and if patched should be fine.